Submitty/submitty.github.io/_docs/instructor/course_management/plagiarism.md

 ## Running Lichen Manually

-To run plagiarism detection with custom configuration, you will need to log into the server machine and run the script:
+To run plagiarism detection with custom a configuration, you will need to log into the server machine and run the script:

 ```
 bash "/usr/local/submitty/Lichen/bin/process_all.sh" "<config_path>" "<data_path>"